cgwire/kitsu/docs/review-weekly/README.md

 ![Playlist task selection](../img/getting-started/playlist_task_selection.png)
 ![Playlist version selection](../img/getting-started/playlist_version_selection.png)

-You can also play side by side two tasks of a shot.
+You can also play two tasks of a shot side by side.

 Click on the **Compare** button ![Compare button](../img/getting-started/compare_button.png) and choose the second task type.